ziadali19/movie_app_valu/README.md

 ### 🎯 Architectural Patterns Used

-- **🏛️ Clean Architecture**: Separation of presentation, business logic, and data layers
+- **🏛️ Feature-Based Architecture with Clean Principles**: Separation of presentation, business logic, and data layers
 - **🔄 BLoC Pattern**: Predictable state management with reactive programming
 - **🗂️ Repository Pattern**: Abstraction of data sources with Either pattern
 - **💉 Dependency Injection**: GetIt for loose coupling and testability